Types of inhalers for asthma

 Nebulizers

-Nebulizers convert liquid medication into a fine mist, which is inhaled through a mask or mouthpiece.
-They are often used for severe asthma or in patients who cannot use other inhaler types effectively .
+Nebulizers convert liquid medication into a fine mist that is inhaled through a mask or mouthpiece.
+They are generally reserved for patients who have difficulty using handheld inhalers, such as very young children, elderly patients, or those with severe asthma Monserrate2023Brocklebank2001Saxena2024+1 MORE.

 Conclusion